 5. INCLUSIVITY, LANGUAGE, AND MARGINALISED COMMUNITIES

-5.1 Overview:
+5.1 Overview

 Language can be simultaneously a tool for inclusion (when instruction begins in a child’s home language) and a structural barrier (when the medium of instruction mismatches home language), amplifying disadvantage for marginalised groups (Lightfoot et al., 2021).
 Caste continues to structure access to quality schooling and higher education, and patterns of school segregation and diminished returns from education for lower caste groups have been documented in recent large-scale studies (Edara, 2025; Khanal et al., 2023).
 At the same time, the COVID-era expansion of digital modalities revealed a layered “digital poverty” — even where national digital infrastructure is strong, girls and marginalised communities experienced acute barriers to meaningful online learning (Ferris et al., 2022).

-5.2 Language as bridge and barrier:
+5.2 Language as bridge and barrier

 Empirical classroom research from urban Indian sites shows that multilingual classroom practices — including switching, code-mixing and translanguaging — are the norm and can support comprehension and participation when teachers are pedagogically prepared (Lightfoot et al., 2021).
 Large-sample analyses find that mismatches between home language and medium of instruction predict learning difficulties and raise risks such as grade repetition, especially where schools offer little support for transition to the majority/English medium (Tagat & Samaddar, 2025).
 More fine-grained assessments of children’s oral vocabulary and classroom English input indicate many low-SES children are not ready for rapid shifts to English-medium instruction — underlining the policy risk of switching medium prematurely without teacher preparation and materials in learners’ languages (Treffers-Daller et al., 2022).
 Recent randomised and observational studies of mother-tongue-based instruction in Indian contexts report gains in regional-language literacy and better engagement, although the results also highlight trade-offs for timely English development unless bilingual scaffolding is provided (Vogelzang et al., 2024).